THE

 43. Application of the Code.

-part shall be investigated, tried and punished in accordance with the procedure
+under this part shall be investigated, tried and punished in accordance with

 Part